puppetlabs/puppetlabs-stdlib/README.markdown

 file_line
 ---------
-This resource ensures that a given line is contained within a file.
-You can also use "match" to replace existing lines.
+Ensures that a given line is contained within a file.
+The implementation matches the full line, including whitespace at the beginning and end.
+If the line is not contained in the given file, Puppet will add the line to ensure the desired state.
+Multiple resources may be declared to manage multiple lines in the same file.

 *Examples:*